 Searching for warmth and easy food, rodents have coexisted with humans since the dawn of architecture.
 Left to themselves, the rats and mice generally get the better of this relationship, while humans get the dubious benefits of disease and stolen food.

 Civilization is at constant battle against this rodent menace, and since 2014, Barefoot Pest Control has been on the front lines.
-We provide reliable rodent extermination and exclusion for homes and businesses throughout Maryland, Northern Virginia, and Washington, D.C., for rat populations as well as mouse control.
+Our pest control company in Maryland provides reliable rodent extermination and exclusion for homes and businesses throughout Maryland, Northern Virginia, and Washington, D.C., for rat populations as well as mouse control.

 Pest Library: Rats